abinithago/MedPerturb/README.md

 ## Features
 - **Perturb clinical text** by gender, style, or viewpoint using LLMs
 - **Evaluate LLMs** on triage questions (MANAGE, VISIT, RESOURCE)
-- **Bootstrap-based mutual information analysis** for clinicians and models
 - **Supports both HuggingFace and OpenAI models**

 ## Installation